Holyday Events / Countdown Timer

 holiday while displaying the countdown to the next holiday on a second line (in light

-blue).
+purple).
 It will also display (in red) the Omer count between Passover and Shavuot.

 Why 6:00 PM?